From the German 'Kabinettskriege' - Cabinet Wars: a period of limited conflict from the Peace of Westphalia (1648) to the French Revolution (1789).

 Unfortunately, worrying over whether the rules were really ready for a play-test kept me awake most of the night.
 Now seriously sleep-deprived I had to apologise to my friends, take some Nurofen and go and lie down in a dark room.

 While I 'wimped out', Steve and Martin, like true gamers, broke out a Thirty Years War game using Liber Militum Tercios[5], with the French taking on the Spanish.
-As I didn't play in this game, I won't attempt to describe how it played out and will just post a few photos I took later in the day when after I was feeling better.
+As I didn't play in this game, I won't attempt to describe how it played out and will just post a few photos I took later in the day when I was feeling a bit better.

 The French infantry dares to take on the Spanish Tercios, and wins!